 You need to be aware that no Cover will be provided while the Cover Pause is in effect – so if you request a Cover Pause, you will not be able to claim should your death or the Illness or Injury leading to your death occur or become apparent during the time your Cover is paused and you are not paying premiums.

 At the end of the Cover Pause period, you can re-start Cover without needing to go through health and lifestyle assessment again.

-Once your Cover is restarted by paying your premium, a qualifying period of three months will apply, so you’ll be eligible to claim three months after you re-start your Cover.
-You will not be eligible to claim should your death, or Illness or Injury leading to your death occur or become apparent during the qualifying period.
+Once your Cover is restarted by paying your premium, a qualifying period of three months will apply.
+A benefit amount will not be payable and you will not be eligible to claim should your death, Illness or Injury leading to your death, occur or become apparent during the qualifying period.

 Stepped vs. Level Premiums

 TAL Lifetime Protection offers the choice of Stepped or Level Premiums for all Cover types.

 Stepped Premiums means that the amount you pay in premiums increases each year as you get older.